QuantEcon/Expectations.jl/paper.md

 1.0 ± 0.02
 ```

-Second, because we have designed our expectation operators as bona fide _operators_ (instead of functions), they support mathematical behavior (like scalar multiplication and action on a vector) we have not seen elswhere.
+Second, because we have designed our expectation operators as bona fide _operators_ (instead of functions), they support mathematical behavior (like scalar multiplication and action on a vector) we have not seen elsewhere.

 # Additional Julia Details